 At the end of the exhibition, a bust of Antinous and four inscribed stelai honouring kosmetai and ephebes from the Diogeneion Gymnasium are displayed.
 Related to these are two Attic vases from the Classical period decorated with scenes from the world of the gymnasion and education.

 The steles were found together with the portrait herms of the kosmetai next to the Byzantine church of Agios Demetrios Katiphoris.
 They combined a figural scene rendered in relief with an honorary text and decree.
-On three of the steles, the kosmetes is depicted being crowned by two ephebes.
+On three of the steles, the kosmetes is depicted as being crowned by two ephebes.
 He is wrapped in his chiton and himation.
 As a rule, the kosmetes holds a roll of papyrus in the left hand, a symbol of his education and zest for learning.
-The ephebes wear a himation or a chlamys held upon one shoulder which reveals their naked, athletic body, while they hold a branch of palm tree, as winners.
+The ephebes wear a himation, or a chlamys held upon one shoulder, which reveals their naked, athletic body, while they hold a branch of a palm tree as winners.
 The presence of an amphora or a hydria refers to the palaestra.
 The texts of the steles include, in addition to the name of the magistrate (eponymous archon) and the kosmetes that are honoured, a long list of officers of the gymnasium.

 The exhibits are accompanied and enriched by narration, allowing visitors to draw nearer to the protagonists of Athenian culture.
 On a large digital screen, the fictitious dialogue between an Athenian kosmetes and a noble from Parthia can be viewed.
 The dialogue is inspired by the work of the Scythian philosopher Anacharsis who travelled from his homeland on the northern shores of the Black Sea to Athens in the early 6th century BC in pursuit of knowledge, or by Lucian of Samosata (2nd century AD), and is integrated with information deduced from Plutarch and Pausanias.